-Watch the Cricket World Cup in VIP style with Trent Bridge Corporate Hospitality Packages
+Watch the International Cricket fixtures in VIP style with Trent Bridge Corporate Hospitality Packages

-Trent Bridge, the home of Nottinghamshire County Cricket Club, is a world famous cricketing landmark.
+Trent Bridge is not only the home of Nottinghamshire County Cricket Club – it is also a world famous cricketing stadium and landmark.

 The founder, William Clarke, saw the potential of a quaint little meadow at the back of the Trent Bridge Inn – corporate hospitality to the fore even then perhaps – in 1838.